MohamedAlFahim/MuonScript/README.md

     const name: std.String  // Note that name is an instance variable.
     // We can make name const because we will only assign
     // a value to it once.
-    static count = 0  // count is a class variable.
+    static count = 0  // count is a static/class variable.

     func __init__(name = '?') {
-        /// Constructor method of Dog class.
+        /// Constructor method of `Dog` class.
-        /// name: The dog's name.
+        /// - name: The dog's name.
         // The comments above are documentation comments
         // because they have three slashes instead of two.
         // If no name is passed, the default name ? will be used. self.name = name
         // Note that forgetting to initialize the name
-        // instance variable in the constructor
+        // instance variable before the end of the constructor
         // will result in an error.
         cls.count += 1
     }